dalmonius/blog-challenge/README.md

-This is a challenger where I try to build by myself a blog website with EJS and backend running node and express.
+This is a challenge where I try to build by myself a blog website with EJS and backend running node and express.
 Good stuff.